-In the final days of August as temperatures soared in the 90s in Yosemite Valley, sending most climbers to colder climates, resident Brandon Adams ticked off his two-year free project Wayward Son (5.12d, 13 pitches).
+In the final days of August as temperatures soared in the 90s in Yosemite Valley, sending most climbers to colder climates, resident Brandon Adams ticked off his two-year free project Wayward Son (5.12c, 13 pitches).
 The sustained route on the northwest face of Lost Brother, visible from the east face of El Capitan, has four pitches of 5.12 and five of 5.11.
-In addition to making the line’s first ascent, Adams’s climb marks his first time ever climbing 12d.

 “When I started on the project two years ago, I thought I had a 10-percent chance to do it free,” he added.
 “But this season after dozens of times working on the crux on a Micro Traxion, I got it first go on lead.
 That day I sent the crux pitches first go but fell on two others and got them second try.
 I was up there with my wife Rebecca Church, and we were back to the ground before it went into the sun at 2 p.m.
 What a fantastic day.”